zengjixiang/jina/docs/concepts/serving/executor/add-endpoints.md

 ```

 From the client side, any SSE client can be used to receive the Documents, one at a time.
-Jina offers a standard python client for using the streaming endpoint:
+Jina-serve offers a standard python client for using the streaming endpoint:

 ```python
 from jina import Client